eZmaxinc/eZmax-SDK-go/docs/EzsignformfieldResponse.md

 `func (o *EzsignformfieldResponse) HasSEzsignformfieldEnteredvalue() bool`

 HasSEzsignformfieldEnteredvalue returns a boolean if a field has been set.

+### GetEEzsignformfieldDependencyrequirement

+`func (o *EzsignformfieldResponse) GetEEzsignformfieldDependencyrequirement() FieldEEzsignformfieldDependencyrequirement`

+GetEEzsignformfieldDependencyrequirement returns the EEzsignformfieldDependencyrequirement field if non-nil, zero value otherwise.

+### GetEEzsignformfieldDependencyrequirementOk

+`func (o *EzsignformfieldResponse) GetEEzsignformfieldDependencyrequirementOk() (*FieldEEzsignformfieldDependencyrequirement, bool)`

+GetEEzsignformfieldDependencyrequirementOk returns a tuple with the EEzsignformfieldDependencyrequirement field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetEEzsignformfieldDependencyrequirement

+`func (o *EzsignformfieldResponse) SetEEzsignformfieldDependencyrequirement(v FieldEEzsignformfieldDependencyrequirement)`

+SetEEzsignformfieldDependencyrequirement sets EEzsignformfieldDependencyrequirement field to given value.

+### HasEEzsignformfieldDependencyrequirement

+`func (o *EzsignformfieldResponse) HasEEzsignformfieldDependencyrequirement() bool`

+HasEEzsignformfieldDependencyrequirement returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)